-The Haiku Foundation is pleased to announce The Touchstone Awards for Individual Poems winners and honorable mentions for work published in 2019.
-Nearly 900 poems were nominated this year by poets, readers and editors around the world.
+The Haiku Foundation is pleased to announce The Touchstone Awards for Individual Poems for haiku published in 2020.
+Over 1300 poems were nominated this year by poets, readers and editors around the world.
 The panel considered every poem as a group as well as individually.
-Through a series of votes and discussion, the panel members arrived at the Shortlist.
-Following another round of voting and discussion, the panel members recognizes six award winners and two honorable mentions.
+A first winnowing by the Individual Poems Panel resulted in the Long List, some 56 poems from twenty-five journals and two haiku contests, and a second round of voting and discussion led to the Short List (29 poems).
+The third and final round recognizes five haiku with the highest honor of Awarded Haiku.

 Bruce H. Feingold